Applied Materials Forecast Signals It’s Weathering Slowdown

 Fourth-quarter profit was $2.03 a share, excluding some items.
 Sales rose 10% to $6.75 billion in the period, marking the 12th straight quarterly expansion.
 Analysts predicted a profit of $1.68 a share and revenue of $6.38 billion.

-In October, Applied Materials slashed its forecast for the fourth quarter, warning that the new export regulations would reduce sales by about $400 million.
-The Santa Clara, California-based company projected revenue of about $6.4 billion and said the rules would continue to weigh on its financial performance in the fiscal first quarter, ending in January.
+In October, the Santa Clara, California-based company slashed its forecast for the fourth quarter, warning that the new export regulations would reduce sales by about $400 million.
+That hit will rise to $490 million in the current period, Applied Materials said.

+As Chinese customers prove to the US government that their plants and products don’t violate the new restrictions -- or alter their plans to make sure they don’t -- Applied Materials should be able to increase shipments to the area, Chief Financial Officer Brice Hill said.

 The Biden White House announced the latest export curbs Oct.
 7, part of a campaign to halt China’s ability to develop the most advanced chips and equip its military.
 Applied Materials and a handful of companies -- US peers KLA Corp. and Lam Research Corp., the Netherlands’ ASML NV and Japan’s Tokyo Electron Ltd. -- totally dominate the market for machines needed to make semiconductors.
 In addition to imposing rules on US companies, the administration is negotiating with European and Japanese governments to get them to do the same with their businesses.